|Augusto “Gus” Peña

 Porshé Chiles, joined the OIE team in October 2014.
 She has over eight years of Higher Education Experience, she brings to UNC Greensboro, and over five years of Multicultural/Intercultural experience.
 Her interests include, LGBTQ+ Outreach & Advocacy, Multicultural/Intercultural/Cross Cultural development, supporting underrepresented student populations, and Global Engagement.

 Carla joined the OIE team in January 2016.
 Her diverse experiences in higher education include roles in new student orientation, admissions, housing and residence life, campus programming, student development, and multicultural affairs.
-Ms. Fullwood is responsible for social justice education programming and dialogue initiatives.
-Her professional interests include developing and facilitating anti-bias and social justice trainings, intercultural competency development, and intergroup dialogues, supporting students of color, and supporting first generation and low-income college students.
+Ms. Fullwood is responsible for social justice education programming and student dialogue initiatives.
+Her professional interests include developing and facilitating anti-bias and social justice trainings, intercultural competency development, intergroup dialogues, supporting students of color, and supporting first-generation and low-income college students.
 Ms. Fullwood has a Bachelor of Arts degree in communication and media from the State University of New York at New Paltz and a Master of Arts degree in student affairs administration in higher education from Ball State University.
 She is pursuing a Ph.D. in the educational leadership and cultural foundations program at UNCG.

 Shara Cotton is the Advocacy & Social Justice graduate assistant in the Office of Intercultural Engagement.
 She will assist in the supervision of the Kaleidoscope program as well as social justice centered programming.
 Her research interests include multiculturalism in student affairs and impacts of study abroad on domestic and international students.